 1. Find a reputable expediting service.
 2. Gather application materials.
 3. Transfer documents to expediter.
 4. Expediter submits application.
 5. Receive passport via overnight shipping. |

 The best option depends on your travel needs.
-For a more in-depth look at each option, including step-by-step instructions and resources, please refer to our comprehensive guide: Expedite Passport Renewal – Forms, Fees & Processing Times.
+For a more in-depth look at each option, including step-by-step instructions and resources, check out our comprehensive guide: Expedite Passport Renewal – Forms, Fees & Processing Times.

 Passport Renewal: Final Steps for All Expediting Options

-- For Mail or Regional Agency Applications: Use the U.S. State Department’s online passport status system.
+- If you applied by mail or at a Regional Passport Agency: Use the U.S. State Department’s online passport status system.
 You’ll need your last name, date of birth, and the last four digits of your Social Security number.

-- For Private Expediter Applications: These services typically have their tracking systems.
-Check their website or contact customer service for updates on the status of your application.
+- If you used a private expediter: These services usually have their own tracking systems.
+Check their website or contact customer service for updates.

 Final Thoughts